The factory floor was abuzz with gossip after rumours spread about Theo calling an extraordinary board meeting.

 “Hmm, that’s quite an ask Ernie,” Theo said, scratching his chin.

 “We think it’s a fair deal for me to be the face of our new coat range,” Ernie said.

 Theo was secretly delighted at Ernie's demands.
-He'd already decided to give him a coat and his normal treat quota.
-He was also going to give free coats to Erik and some other brand champions as part of his marketing campaign.
+He'd already decided to give Ernie a coat and his normal treat quota.
+He also planned to give free coats to Erik and some other brand champions as part of his marketing campaign.

 “Okay, here’s the deal Erne,” Theo said, “You each get a coat of your choice providing you wear them as much as you can.
 I’ll also double your treats.”

 “Erik’s your agent not mine,” Theo replied.
 “If you want to share your extra treats with him as part of his commission that’s up to you!”